-If a possible infraction is observed by or reported to the Competitive Sports Office that requires additional information, the sport club president shall receive an email notification that the club may have committed an alleged infraction.
-For any potential violations of the Student Conduct Code, Student Rights and Responsibilities will be consulted.
+If a possible programmatic infraction is observed by or reported to the Competitive Sports Office that requires additional information, the sport club president shall receive an email notification that the club may have committed an alleged infraction.
 The sport club president must contact the Competitive Sports Office within two business days to schedule an investigative meeting with the Program Director, Coordinator of Competitive Sports, and the Advisory Board.
 If the sport club president does not respond to the notification, the club's programmatic status may be affected, and programmatic penalties may be imposed.

-The Competitive Sports Office will conduct the investigation on behalf of RSS, and this investigation may occur concurrently with the Office of Student Rights and Responsibilities' investigation.
-The Competitive Sports Office will share all information with the Office of Student Rights and Responsibilities.
 Once the investigation is completed, the Program Director will review the findings of the investigation.
 Regardless of the outcome, individual(s) involved and/or the club officers will receive an email notification with a written summary explaining the outcome of the investigation.
 Although there is no time limit on the investigation process, investigations will be conducted thoroughly and quickly as possible.